Superficial marketing: Bumble’s fumble to Special K’s stance

 Featured image: freestocks / Unsplash

-Manèle is a Paris-based culture writer, trend analyst, and strategist.
-Writing under the pen name Mel Zog on her Substack, Face Value, she offers cultural criticism and personal essays focused on media narratives, digital identities, politics, and online behaviors.
-She crafts strategies for brands to connect with underrepresented audiences, especially Gen Z women, by uncovering hidden trends and insights.
-Manèle also contributes to The Future Laboratory and Canvas8.
+Manèle is a Paris-based writer, cultural analyst, and strategist.
+She currently works as a cultural analyst at Space Doctors, a cultural and creative consultancy fuelled by the very best of semiotics, cultural insight and analytics.
+Manèle also writes under the pen name Mel Zog on her Substack, Face Value, where she offers cultural criticism and personal essays focused on media narratives, digital identities, politics, and online behaviors.

 All articles